 This policy sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.
 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it, including how to update your data, and how to request that your data be deleted when applicable..
 By using our site you consent to such use of your information.

-For the purpose of the Data Protection Act 1998 (the “Act”), we are the data controller.
+For the purpose of the Data Protection Act 2018, we are the data controller.
 We are registered in England and Wales under company number 06775113.
 Our registered office is at Steeple House, Church Lane, Chelmsford, CM1 1NH, United Kingdom.
 Our VAT number is 946 1134 32.
 We are registered under the Act under number Z1738689.

 INFORMATION WE MAY COLLECT FROM YOU

-- if you contact us, we may keep a record of that correspondence and your contact details which include; your name, job title, company, email and telephone number;
+- Contact us, we may keep a record of that correspondence and your contact details which include; your name, job title, company, email and telephone number;

-- information you send when communicating with other registered users through our Site;
+- Communicate with other registered users through our Site;

-- details of your visits to our Site including, but not limited to, traffic data and other communication data, whether this is required for our own billing purposes or otherwise and the resources that you access.
+- Visit our Sites including, but not limited to, traffic data and other communication data, whether this is required for our own billing purposes or otherwise and the resources that you access.

 IP ADDRESSES AND COOKIES

 We may collect information about your computer, including where available your IP address, operating system and browser type, for system administration and to report aggregate information to our sponsors and advertisers.
 This is statistical data about our users’ browsing actions and patterns, and does not identify any individual nor undertake any special category analysis.